-(van den Hurk et al., 2016; Vano et al., 2018), ocean and coastal ecosystems (Weisse et al., 2015; Le Cozannet et al., 2017), cities (Rosenzweig and Solecki, 2014; Rosenzweig et al., 2015; Gidhagen et al., 2020), and cultural heritage (ICOMOS, 2019).
-Many countries (including almost every country in Europe - see Atlas.8.2) have established a climate service centre, which follow different practices of user engagement and provide different products (e.g., Kjellström et al., 2016; Skelton et al., 2017; Kolstad et al., 2019).
-Climate services in other countries may be distributed across agencies and programmes, although these are often not centrally coordinated (Parris et al., 2016).
+There are various types of providers and products of climate services related to the key sectors and regions such as those described in previous sections (Hewitt et al., 2017a).
+For instance, studies have described sectoral climate services in support of agriculture (Falloon et al., 2018; Hansen et al., 2019), health (Jancloes et al., 2014; Lowe et al., 2017), tourism (Morin et al., 2018; Damm et al., 2019; Matthews et al., 2020), energy (Troccoli, 2018b; Goodess et al., 2019; Soret et al., 2019), disaster risk reduction (Golding et al., 2019; Street et al., 2019), water (van den Hurk et al., 2016; Vano et al., 2018), ocean and coastal ecosystems (Weisse et al., 2015; Le Cozannet et al., 2017), cities (Rosenzweig and Solecki, 2014; Rosenzweig et al., 2015; Gidhagen et al., 2020), and cultural heritage (ICOMOS, 2019).
+Many countries (including almost every country in Europe - see Atlas.5.6.3.4) have established a climate service centre, which follow different practices of user engagement and provide different products (e.g., Kjellström et al., 2016; Kolstad, 2019; Skelton et al., 2017).
+Climate services in other countries may be distributed across agencies and programs, although these are often not centrally coordinated (Parris et al., 2016).
 One of the key pillars of the GFCS is the Climate Services Information System (CSIS), which is the principal mechanism through which information about past, present and future climate is archived, analysed, modelled, exchanged and processed for users (Hewitt et al., 2020a).
-Some national governments also have organized national climate projections to be used for official planning (e.g., EEA, 2018).
-A list of available national products (e.g., observational datasets) and projections can be found in the Atlas (e.g., Atlas.1.4).
+Some national governments also have organized national climate projections to be used for official planning (e.g., (EEA, 2018).
+A list of available national products (e.g., observational datasets) and projections can be found in the Atlas (e.g., Section Atlas.1.1.3 and 2.3).

-Figure 12.12 maps a general categorization of practices and products that have emerged from reviewing climate service literature and user interviews (Visscher et al., 2020).
+Figure 12.12 maps a general categorization of practices and products that have emerged from reviewing the climate service literature and user interviews (Visscher et al., 2020).
 The categories range from very generic products or expert analysis focused particularly on climate information (climate-centric approaches) to more integrated products that include shared open-source products and capacity building as well as tailored products that treat climate information as part of a larger decision-making context (climate-inclusive approaches).
-Three specific examples that elaborate in more detail on specific practices and products related to those general categories are provided in Cross-Chapter Box 12.2.
+Three specific examples that elaborate in more detail on specific practices and products related to those general categories are provided in the Cross-chapter box 12.2.